honbles/Siem-Agent/README.md

 ## Overview

-The OpenSIEM agent runs as a Windows Service on each host you want to monitor.
+The Siem-Agent agent runs as a Windows Service on each host you want to monitor.
 It collects events from five sources, normalizes them into a common schema, and forwards them over HTTPS to the backend ingest API in batches.

 **Key properties:**